 - They threaten arrest, jail or deportation

-- They demand payment by e-transfer, gift card or crypto
+- They demand payment by e-transfer, gift card or cryptocurrency

 - They will not send anything in writing